TeddyGavi/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository was forked from [Lighthouse Labs Tweeter](https://github.com/lighthouse-labs/tweeter)
+This project was built on the template from [Lighthouse Labs Tweeter](https://github.com/lighthouse-labs/tweeter).